How to use the Auto Updater

-The Add-on Auto Updater has the following limitations:
+The Auto Updater has the following limitations:

-- The Add-on Auto Updater does not perform any post-update site checks to determine if the appearance or functionality of your site has been changed by the update(s).
+- The Auto Updater does not perform any post-update site checks to determine if the appearance or functionality of your site has been changed by the update(s).

 - Softwares set to auto-update will not be applied to new sites added to your Watchful account.

-What add-ons are safe to auto update?
+What software are safe to auto update?

-We recommend starting with the most trusted plugins/extensions on sites that are backed up regularly and are the the most stable.
+We recommend starting with the most trusted software on sites that are backed up regularly and are the the most stable.
 We did ask Watchful users what add-ons they felt safe auto updating.
 Not surprisingly, the most popular add-ons are also the ones people trust most.
 Here is a summary of the Joomla extensions that Watchful users are interested to auto-update: